disneystreaming/neutrino/README.md

     override def configure(): Unit = {
         bind[DbConfig].toInstance(dbConfig)
         bind[java.sql.Connection].toProvider[DbConnectionProvider].in[SingletonScope]
-        // the magic here
+        // the magic is here
         bind[EventFilter[TestEvent]].withSerializableWrapper.to[DbUserWhiteListsEventFilter].in[SingletonScope]
     }
 }
 ```
 The extension method `withSerializableWrapper` will generate a serializable wrapper with the same interface (`EventFilter[TestEvent]`) to replace the actual binding.
 This wrapper object is small, serializable, and contains the creation info of the target object.
 When it is used in the driver, it is just a proxy to the actual object, but while passed to the executors, it will create the same object with the dependency graph there after deserialization.

-And since the scope for the object `EventFilter[TestEvent]` is `SingletonScope` (singleton per JVM, including both the driver and executor JVMs), the same object would be reused if there is already one there.
+And since the scope for the object `EventFilter[TestEvent]` is `SingletonScope` (singleton per driver and executor JVM), the same object would be reused if there is already one there.
 While with normal serialization way (no neutrino support), a new object will be created every time it is passed to the executors.

 Since `DbUserWhiteListsEventFilter` is created with the graph per JVM, so all its dependencies even the `java.sql.Connection` can be injected, which will also be created per JVM according to the binding defined in the module.